jdc-cunningham/fusion-sensor-clu/vision/DEVLOG.md

 - store into world coordinate system running in thread to update local map
 - decide which way robot goes

+- calibrate camera with horizon
+- if boxes/boundaries are floating in midair, extend them downwards... unless height or sweep determines nothing under them

 ### Notes
 - prioritize finding/scanning of nearest objects from an initial depth probe